 - Also there can be a lock-in at an early stage.
 Former California State Assembly member Willie Brown described the cost overruns on the San Francisco Transbay Terminal as: “The idea is to get going.
 Start digging a hole and make it so big there’s no alternative to coming up with the money to fill it in.”

 - A false sense of control is common and ignorance of potential “black swans” can bring on failure.

 - Last but far not least is the optimism bias which plagues cost estimates.

 - Reverse evolution: The projects that get chosen look the best on paper by underestimating costs and overestimating benefits.

-And in the end, who wants to know that the end of oil is will end of our way of life, with its hundreds of energy slaves serving our every whim?
+And in the end, who wants to know that the end of oil will end of our way of life and our hundreds of energy slaves serving our every whim?

 Though I must admit I’m perplexed that people don’t want to understand because this is a life and death issue.
 Many people have chosen college majors that will NOT be useful in a muscle and biomass based energy world, as all civilizations were before fossil fuels.
 There is limited time left to move to a sustainable region of the country and gain skills like growing food, etc. Although it’s obvious we ought to cut back on our consumption of goods and conserve energy, most Americans are doing the opposite.
 As soon as oil prices went down, people started buying gas guzzling cars and light trucks, so the cafe standards have gone DOWN, not UP since 2014!
 There is nothing more important than conserving oil, since unnecessary passenger cars and light trucks are sucking up 63% of the transportation oil, hastening the day when trucks, ships, and locomotives won’t have any fuel to run on.